NicoleFaye/PokemonPinballRL/README.md

 # Pokemon Pinball RL

-> **⚠️ Work in Progress**: This project is currently under active development.
-Features and APIs may change without notice.
-Use at your own discretion for research and experimentation.

 This project uses the Stable Baselines 3 reinforcement learning library to train an agent to play Pokemon Pinball using the [Pokemon Pinball Gym](https://github.com/NicoleFaye/pokemon-pinball-gym) environment.

 ## Example RL agent Gameplay